section-engineering-education/engineering-education/articles/javascript-dates-manipulation-with-date-fns/index.md

 Easy to use Timer/Chronometer/Countdown library compatible with AMD, ES6 and Typescript

-[Easytimer.js](https://github.com/hustcc/timeago.js) is a simple library for counting time in five different units: tenth of seconds, seconds, minutes, hours and days.
+[Easytimer.js](https://github.com/hustcc/timeago.js) is a simple library for counting time in five different units: a tenth of seconds, seconds, minutes, hours and days.
 It has interesting features:
-- The refresh interval can be configured in tenth of seconds, seconds, minutes and hours.
+- The refresh interval can be configured in a tenth of seconds, seconds, minutes and hours.
-- Dispatches events when timer starts, stops, pauses and when every type of unit changes.
+- Dispatches events when the timer starts, stops, pauses and when every type of unit changes.
 - A custom callback can be defined and it will be executed every timer refresh.
 - Two timer modes: Regular and Countdown.
 - Configurable start and target values.